wp-plugins/wordpress-23-related-posts-plugin/readme.txt

 == Description ==

 Quickly increase your readers' engagement with your posts by adding Related Posts in the footer of your content.
+Automatically added Related Posts can increase your internal traffic up to 10%.
+Just install and activate.
+To attract attention and improve SEO, link out to Related Posts across the web from your compose screen.
+Search for posts and hand-pick them with ease.
+Recommendations are provided by Zemanta's world-class semantic service, including advanced analytics.

-The plugin also delivers statistics about Pageviews and Clicks\*.
+The plugin also delivers statistics about Pageviews and Clicks*.
 It supports different styles, thumbnails and is fully customizable.

 After installation, go to Settings -> Related Posts in your plugins list and Turn on Advanced Features!

-\* Real time traffic analytics are provided via third party service.
+* Real time traffic analytics are provided via third party service.

 == Frequently Asked Questions ==

+= What does this plugin do? =

+It places a list of links with thumbnails at the bottom of your posts.
+It increases pageviews and engages readers to stay on your site longer and discover more of your content.
+It also recommends related posts from across the web and in turn promotes your posts to other users.
+In this way you get new unique visitors to your site and improve SEO.

 = Why should I use this plugin and not any other? =

 WordPress Related Posts is constantly improved to bring you the highest rates of audience engagement with your content.
 Our highest Click-Through rates speak for themselves.

-= What does this plugin do? =

-It places a list of links with thumbnails at the bottom of your posts.
-It increases pageviews and engages readers to stay on your site longer and discover more of your content.

 = Are there any settings?
 Plenty! =